agarwl/neural_additive_models-1/README.md

 *We’re using the COMPAS dataset only as an example of how to identify and remediate fairness concerns in data.
 This dataset is canonical in the algorithmic fairness literature.*

-*Disclaimer: This is not an official Google product.*